-I love being a mentor mom for a “Moms Together” group at a local church.
-I learn so much from these young women who are at the place I was 30 years ago when our children were small.
-Our current discussion topic is “Sticky Faith” from the book of the same name by Dr. Kara Powell.
-The book focuses on what we as parents can intentionally do to help our children have real faith that sticks throughout their teenage years and beyond the time when they live in our homes — what the author calls, “Sticky Faith.”
+I loved being a mentor mom for a “Moms Together” group at a local church.
+I learned so much from these young women who are at the place I was 40 years ago when our children were small.
+One week we discussed the book “Sticky Faith” by Dr. Kara Powell.
+The book focuses on what we as parents can intentionally do to help our children have real faith that sticks throughout their teenage years and beyond the time when they live in our homes—what the author calls, “Sticky Faith.”

 Of course, that generated lots of discussion at our table, especially the statistic Dr. Powell gave that 50% of children in churched homes walk away from their faith when they leave home to go to college or beyond.
 Several of our moms could relate to that in their own lives (and felt unnecessarily guilty).
 While we discussed, I became aware of the fact that some were not really sure about their faith when they went away from home; they were churched enough to take their “Christianity” for granted, maybe as an extension of their parents’ faith but not personalized faith yet.
 In later years, especially after having children, they returned to their faith and have embraced it wholeheartedly—following Christ devotedly now.
 And now they want “sticky faith” for their children.

 In an article released by a high school pastor in recent years, Three Common Traits of Youth Who Don’t Leave the Church, the author concluded that teens whose faith stuck throughout college and into their 20s had three things in common when they finished high school:

 - They were born again and knew it.